uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 ```

 ## List of my plugins
+I just copied and pasted their about section
 ```
 lazy.nvim (lazy.nvim is a modern plugin manager for Neovim) everforest (🌲 Comfortable & Pleasant Color Scheme for Vim)